PLAN YOUR TRIP

-Those aged between 35-54 are the most likely to own an RV in the US.
+Those aged between 35-54 are the most likely to own a recreational vehicle in the US.

 The average RV owner in the US is 48 years old, married and tends to travel 3 times a year.

-The average owner has an income of $68,000 and spends on average 4 weeks a year using their RV.
+The average owner has an income of $68,000 and spends on average 4 weeks a year using their camper, trailer or motorhome.

 90% say it’s the best way of holidaying with their children.

 The RV buyer demographics was initially driven by Baby Boomers, but the recent growth has come from its popularity with Millennials.
-Millennials are craving new experiences, and this has helped to fuel their desire for taking to the open road in an RV and exploring new destinations.
+Millennials are craving new experiences, and this has helped to fuel their desire for taking to the open road and exploring new destinations.

-The biggest segment of RV owners is still between 35-54, Baby Boomers and families, with 90% of RV owners say it’s the best way to holiday with their children due to cost and all the outdoor activities that come with RV camping.
+The biggest segment of RV owners is still between 35-54, Baby Boomers and families, with 90% of owners saying it’s the best way to holiday with their children due to cost and all the outdoor activities that come with it.

-There are more than 100 RV manufacturers with the majority of those being in the US.
+There are more than 100 RV manufacturers with the majority of those being in the United States.

-On top of this, there are around 300 manufacturers, distributors, and suppliers of RV parts.
+On top of this, there are around 300 manufacturers, distributors, and suppliers of parts.

 In total around 23,000 businesses are involved in the RV industry.